About the Antoinette Westphal College of Media Arts &

 - Evaluate student achievement of curricular

-- Maintain communication with the program director and faculty
+- Maintain communication with the program director regarding any

-- Minimum of a Bachelor's degree in Interior Design, Interior
+- Minimum of a Bachelor’s Degree in Graphic Design or related

 Special Instructions to the Applicant